May birthdays take place right in the heart of spring and it is a month of the year that is full of hope and energy.

 They are strong and have a solid standpoint in life.
 They need no further motivation when they want to achieve something in life.

-People who are born under this birthstone are easily consoled.
+People with the May birthstone are easily consoled.

 They love to dream but they are also very systematic.
 Their clairvoyance skills are very strong.
 They have a deep understanding of life and love.